 After those initial classes, I quickly produced a wide-variety of batik items, including magical window hangings that glowed like stained glass, large framed abstract and pictorial wall prints, unique and unusual stuffed dolls and clothing.
 Unfortunately, back when dyes were not as permanent, it was difficult to sell batik items at a price that would reimburse my time and materials, as well as make some profit.
 So I took a hiatus from batik to focus on making a living; then on to loving and raising two wonderful daughters.
 While working full time as an office administrator, I encouraged my girls' own creative endeavors, which included demonstrating batik, as well as other arts and crafts.
 Later, when I was working as a human resources specialist at a community college adult education program, I began taking various art classes, including beaded and wire-wrapped jewelry.
 Another love was born!
 I couldn't stop, and once again produced a large inventory of items, purely for the love of creating beautiful pieces.
 Although I gave away most of the pieces I made to friends and family, I often sold things, and was encouraged and assisted by Sarah, my fashion and business savvy younger daughter, to create a batik and jewelry shop on Etsy.
 Still busy with my job and other commitments, I appreciated and trusted Sarah's design sense and marketing experience, and she assisted me in creating our SuDan Jewelry and Design shop in that massive global marketplace, where she worked as business manager until I retired from my college position in April of 2013.

 I also create one-of-a-kind Rainbow Makers and Memory Keepers that are sold in the shop.
 These are joyful crystal ornaments that are assembled from cut glass prisms of various sizes and shapes that are strung on ribbon, wire or chain, and enhanced with jewels, metals, charms, ribbons, and bows.
 Many of these ornaments have a holiday theme, with vintage and personalized photos added.
 The crystals and beads catch and reflect light when hung in a sunny window, and cast colorful rainbows around the room.
 Personal photos of beloved people and pets may be added by custom request to flat backed glass prisms, and themed charms are often included to create special remembrance gifts for display in a window, car, or on a Christmas tree.
+I also make handmade photo and linoleum block print greeting cards which are available at the Boutique during the winter holiday season.

 I hope that Boutique 208 customers will love my designs as much as I love making them!